CarlosCar518/Bad-attempt-to-make-a-bash-copy/README.md

 --I started to write a snake game, you can call it with the command snake.
 For now it just draws the head and you can move it around the terminal.

 --It may sound funny, but the terminal does not work correctly on bash, I do not know why.
-It works perectly on cmd and powershell.
+It works perfectly on cmd and powershell.